esyede/rakit/packages/docs/data/session/config.md

 Session data for each visitor is stored on your web server, while a cookie containing the "Session ID" is stored on the visitor's device.
 This cookie allows your application to "remember" the session for that user and retrieve their session data on subsequent requests to your application.

-By default, six drivers have been provided for sessions, namely:
+By default, seven drivers have been provided for sessions, namely:

 -   Cookie
 -   File
 -   Database
 -   Memcached
 -   Redis
+-   APC
 -   Memory (Array)

 <a id="cookie-driver"></a>